It’s easy to find a transcription service online.

 5. Audio Clarity

-If your recording has background noise, low volume, echo, or multiple speakers talking over each other, then it will be hard to transcribe.
+If your recording has background noise, low volume, echo, or multiple speakers talking over each other then it will take much longer to transcribe and and the transcript may not turn out very accurate.

 6. Speaker Identification